 Quantity (MDQ): 90,000 MMbtu per day shall be the “Maximum Daily Quantity” or “MDQ”, subject to adjustment at Buyer’s request prior to execution of the FSA, upward or downward, by an amount not greater that 5,000 MMbtu.

 Term: The FSA shall be effective on the date of execution and, unless extended or earlier terminated in accordance with the provisions thereof, shall terminate on the date that is 15 years from April 1, 2005.
-Service shall commence on April 1, 2005 (except as described in “Test Gas” below).
-To the extent that the COD is earlier than April 1, 2005, Seller will use best efforts to accelerate commencement of gas sales (including as described in “Test Gas” below) up to a maximum of 120 days in advance.
-Should the COD be postponed, and subject to Buyer providing Seller at least 30 days prior notice of such postponement, the FSA will be extended so that its duration will be 15 years from the actual COD.
+Service and Buyer’s purchase obligations shall commence on the commercial operations date of April 1, 2005 (“COD”) (except as described in “Test Gas” below).
+To the extent that the COD is earlier than April 1, 2005, Seller will use commercially reasonable efforts to accelerate commencement of gas sales (including as described in “Test Gas” below) up to a maximum of 120 days in advance.

 Point of Sale: In the United States, in the state of Texas, at a point on the U.S. side of the border where gas is delivered into the Tennessee Gas Pipeline System (“TGP”) within TGP’s Zone 0 pipeline segments.
 Authorized pool-to-pool transfers are acceptable in accordance with TGP’s terms and conditions.
+Title to and risk of loss for gas shall transfer from Seller to Buyer at the point of sale.

-Service Description: Seller will make available and sell to Buyer, and Buyer will purchase from Seller, Facility’s natural gas requirements, up to the MDQ, based on Buyer’s final nominations to be received not later than 9:00 a.m.
-Mexico D.F. time for day-ahead nominations.
+Service Description: Seller will make available and sell to Buyer, and Buyer will purchase from Seller, Facility’s natural gas requirements, up to the MDQ, based on Buyer’s final nominations to be received not later than 8:30 a.m.
+Houston, Texas time for day-ahead nominations.
+Nominations and confirmations shall be in accordance with Seller’s standard transaction procedures which include either written nominations or telephonic nominations, subsequently confirmed in writing.

-Should Buyer require gas in excess of the MDQ, Seller shall use best efforts to deliver any such quantities in excess of MDQ, at the price quoted by Seller at the time of such transaction.
+Should Buyer require gas in excess of the MDQ, Seller shall use commercially reasonable efforts to deliver any such quantities in excess of MDQ, at the price quoted by Seller at the time of such transaction.

 Minimum Requirements: Buyer will nominate at least 40,000 MMBtu per day (the “MinDQ”).
-If, on average during any month, Buyer nominates or takes less than the MinDQ for such day, then, unless Buyer resells such deficient quantities and save as otherwise provided herein:
+If Buyer nominates or takes less than the MinDQ for such day, then, unless Buyer resells such deficient quantities and save as otherwise provided herein:

-Seller shall use best efforts to resell them at the best possible price, and

-Buyer shall pay to Seller the positive difference, if any, between the Gas Price for such deficient quantities and an amount equal to the actual resale price received by Seller in the resale of such deficient quantities (not to exceed the Gas Price otherwise payable hereunder).
+Seller shall repurchase the daily nominated unutilized volumes from Buyer up to the MinDQ.
+The repurchase location shall be Tennessee Gas Pipeline’s Texas 100 Leg Pool No. 020826 and the price for such repurchase shall be the daily posted price for Tennessee under the heading South-Corpus Christie, as reported in Gas Daily, under the daily price Survey, for the corresponding Flow Date(s), midpoint column (the “Spot Price”).

-If imbalance charges are incurred as a result of Buyer’s effective consumption being different from its nomination, Buyer shall pay documented and justified imbalance charges with a tolerance of plus or minus 5%, it being understood that Seller will use best efforts to avoid or minimise such imbalance charges.
+If imbalance charges are incurred as a result of Buyer’s effective consumption being different from its nomination, then the party whose transportation caused such charges shall be liable for and shall reimburse to the other party any such charges.

-Buyer shall not be subject to the MinDQ during (1) scheduled maintenance of the Facility, within the limits provided for at the “Maintenance” section below, (2) Buyer’s Force Majeure and (3) critical alert on a pipeline segment used for transportation of the Gas or a Critical Alert on CFE’s grid.

-In addition, should a Seller Force Majeure, a pipeline maintenance or a TGP critical alert or Force Majeure prevent Seller from delivering in full Buyer’s nomination, Buyer shall be entitled to reject any delivery of Gas which is below the Facility’s technical operational limit and shall then not be obligated to pay Seller for the MinDQ.
+() .

 Buyer shall have the right to resell to Seller or to any third party any quantities of Fuel not utilized by Buyer up to the MinDQ.